 What Is the APR for Student Loans and How Is It Calculated?

-What Is APR For Student Loans?
+What Is the APR for Student Loans?

-APR vs Interest Rate on Student Loans
+APR vs Interest Rates on Student Loans

-That 6.53%, however, does not include other costs that are considered in the APR formula, including disbursement costs.
-For loans with no fees, it is possible that the APR and interest rate will match.
-But in general, when comparing APR vs interest rate, the APR is considered a more reliable and accurate explanation of your total costs as you pay off your student loans.
-If you’re shopping around for student loans or planning to refinance your loans, the APR offered can help you decide which lender you would like to work with.
+That 6.39%, however, doesn’t include other costs considered in the APR, such as origination charges and other lender fees.
+For loans with no fees, it’s possible that the APR and interest rate will match.
+But in general, when comparing APR vs. interest rate, the APR is considered a more reliable and accurate explanation of your total costs as you pay off your student loans.

 Recommended: Student Loan Info for High Schoolers